harpasteingrims/assignment-final/README.md

 ## Hand in

 Add me (arnif) as collaborator to the repository.
-Also make sure to send the link in Canvas when handing in the assignment.
+Also make sure to send the Github link and a link to the application in Canvas when handing in the assignment.